Hundreds wait in line for Hostetler’s annual turkey giveaway

 Lori Gallo with Joseph Gallo Farms said participating in the event helped her recognize the hardships some of the recipients go through.

-“Everyone here has their own story of why this is meaningful,” Gallo said, emotionally recalling the story of a man in line who told her how he’s getting the turkey because he lost his job.
+“Everyone here has their own story of why this is meaningful,” Gallo said, emotionally recalling the story of a man in line who told her that he was getting the turkey because he lost his job.

-Merced resident Donna Nelson said receiving a free turkey speaks for itself.
-But it definitely helps when living on a fixed income and social security.
+Merced resident Donna Nelson said receiving a free turkey helps when living on a fixed income and Social Security.

 “To me, (Hostetler) is paying out of his pocket for people who can’t afford it,” Nelson said.
 “I appreciate it.”

-While no one waited half the day like Jimenez, many spent hours in line, biding their time with activities.
+While no one else waited half the day, as Jimenez did, many spent hours in line, biding their time with activities.
 Some kids played football in the parking lot while parents set up makeshift tables for office work.

 It was Merced resident Vera Jackson’s third time waiting in line for a free turkey with her family.
 So she knew how to keep busy.